vdbalbom/BVHsmooth/README.md

 ## Example

-You can see the results using this [BVH Player](http://www.akjava.com/demo/bvhplayer/).
+You can see the results using [BVH Player](http://www.akjava.com/demo/bvhplayer/).

-Let's use the provided BVH file **bvh_files/sample01.bvh**.
-Which was captured by kinects in CENA(Centro de Tecnologias Narrativas) laboratory, located at the Insituto Politécnico (IPRJ/UERJ).
+Let's use the provided sample BVH file **bvh_files/sample01.bvh**.
+Which was captured by kinects in CENA(Centro de Tecnologias
+Narrativas) laboratory, located at the Insituto Politécnico (IPRJ/UERJ).

 First, apply the smoothening in rotations: